 When planning your transition to natural hair, you should also think about your hair care.
 Similar to skincare, hair care should be simple yet effective.
 Using high-quality products will ensure healthy hair ends, especially if you use bleach and ammonia dyes.

-Invest in the good wide-tooth comb.
+Invest in a good wide-tooth comb.
 Such a comb is an essential product that will reduce hair breakage while seamlessly detangling your hair.

 A hairdryer should be on the investment list as well.
 A good-quality dryer should be on your list if you are usually in a rush and can’t take the time to dry your hair naturally.

 Make sure to buy sulfate-free shampoo, conditioner, and a hair mask that will be suitable for your hair type.
-Also, the mask needs to be hydrating, to improve the hair strength, shine, and softness.
+Also, the mask needs to be hydrating to improve the hair’s strength, shine, and softness.

 Let’s say you need to go to some special occasion and would prefer to hide your grown roots.
 You can do that with root concealers.
 This temporary solution is perfect for such situations.
 Root concealers are great since they come in various shades, from light blonde to dark brown.

 First, women have different reasons to switch back to their natural color.
 They can vary from health-related to personal reasons.
 Sometimes, it is evident that you need to switch to your old color.

 There might be many personal reasons for changing your hair color, from spending too much money on salon visits to going through a life transition.

 Some women like changes, so they quickly get bored with their current hair color and want to change it to something new.
 Before doing that, many of them return to their natural hair shade.

 Or perhaps you realized that you don’t have time or energy to maintain that complicated blonde hair shade.
 We get it.
 Growing back your natural hair hues will surely save you some time so you can focus on something else.